Skip to main content

 Associates

 Acting as satellites to our main team, we regularly draw upon the skills and expertise of our team of associates, who work with us on a range of different projects and in different capacities.
 The majority of our associates have relevant lived experience, some have professional experience, and some have a combination of both.
 However, we don’t simply choose our associates because they have lived experience of disability or mental health difficulties; they are chosen because they are skilled and knowledgeable in a variety of different fields and most importantly because we have a shared vision of human rights and an ordinary life.
-Associates deliver work to the high standard that we are expectant of.
+Associates deliver work to the high standard that we expect.
 For this reason, we headhunt our associates.

 Trustees